On this page

 oplogSizeMBsetting.
 To resize the oplog after replica set initiation, use the Change the Size of the Oplog procedure.
 For additional information, see the Oplog Size section.

-Starting in MongoDB 4.0, the oplog can grow past its configured size limit to avoid deleting the
+The oplog can grow past its configured size limit to avoid deleting the

 majority commit point.